Clara Petacci: Death

 On 27 April 1945, Mussolini and Petacci were captured by partisans while traveling with a Luftwaffe convoy retreating to Germany.
 The German column included a number of Italian Social Republic members.

 On 28 April, she and Mussolini were taken to Mezzegra and executed.
-On the following day, the bodies of Mussolini and Petacci were taken to Piazzale Loreto in Milan and hung upside down in front of an Esso petrol station.
+One source alleges Petacci's execution was not planned and that she died throwing herself on Mussolini in a vain attempt to protect him from the bullets.
+On the following day, the bodies of Mussolini and Petacci were taken to Piazzale Loreto in Milan and hung upside down in front of a petrol station.
 The bodies were photographed as a crowd vented their rage upon them.
 On the same day, Clara's brother, Marcello Petacci, was also killed in Dongo by the partisans, along with fifteen other people complicit in Mussolini's escape.

-After the war the family of Petacci began civil and criminal court cases against Walter Audisio for Petacci's unlawful killing.
-After a lengthy legal process, an investigating judge eventually closed the case in 1967 and acquitted Audisio of murder and embezzlement on the ground that the actions complained of occurred as an act of war against the Germans and the fascists during a period of enemy occupation.
+Following the war, Petacci's family began civil and criminal court cases against Walter Audisio for Petacci's unlawful killing.
+After a lengthy legal process, an investigating judge eventually closed the case in 1967.
+Audisio was acquitted of murder and embezzlement on the grounds that the actions complained of occurred as an act of war against the Germans and the fascists during a period of enemy occupation.